Ilya Somin: Biography

 Somin was born to Jewish parents in the USSR in 1973.
 At age five, he emigrated along with his family to the United States.
 In a personal memoir, Somin recounted both the material poverty in the USSR (that he experienced firsthand) and the ideological indoctrination (that he learned about from family members, and saw glimpses of as a child).

-Somin received a Bachelor of Arts (summa cum laude) with a major in political science and history from Amherst College in Massachusetts in 1995, a Master of Arts in political science from Harvard University in 1997, and a Juris Doctor from Yale Law School in Connecticut in 2001.
+Somin received a Bachelor of Arts, summa cum laude, in political science and history from Amherst College in Massachusetts in 1995, a Master of Arts in political science from Harvard University in 1997, and a Juris Doctor from Yale Law School in Connecticut in 2001.

 After graduating from law school, Somin clerked for Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit in Houston, Texas, from 2001 to 2002.
 He served as a visiting fellow in law at the Northwestern University Law School in Chicago, Illinois, from 2002 to 2003.

 Somin joined the faculty of the George Mason University School of Law in Arlington County, Virginia, in fall 2003.
 He served as an assistant professor from 2003 to 2009 and as an associate professor of law with tenure from 2008 to 2012.
 He was promoted to full professor of law at George Mason University in 2012 and has held the position since then.